 Meditate

 Take deep breaths in and out or stare up at the ceiling for 60 seconds.
 Looking upward stimulates the parasympathetic nervous system, lowering blood pressure and slowing down the pace of your breath.
-Slow, deliberate counting will also help you clear your mind, shifting your focus away from your stressors and back on the here and now.
+Slow, deliberate counting will also help you clear your mind, shifting your focus away from your stressors and back to the here and now.

 Relax

 This may seem obvious to some, but workaholics take heed.
 Your lunch break is supposed to be just that—a break.
 Even if you’re feeling exhausted from a rough morning workload or anxious about an important afternoon meeting, don’t throw away your lunch break stressing out about it.
 We’re only humans, and we need time to recuperate in the middle of a busy day.
 Don’t check email or bring your work with you to lunch.
-Instead, take a walk, read a book or do whatever it is you like to do to unwind.
+Instead, take a walk, read a book, or do whatever you like to do to unwind.

 Enjoy Your Food

-Step Away from the Desk
+Step Away From the Desk

-Chat with Coworkers
+Chat With Coworkers

 Get Active